Maughan-Lab/fabrial/default_settings/gamry/description.md

 {{ APPLICATION_NAME }} uses Gamry Framework's **GamryCOM** interface to interact with Gamry instruments.
 This feature is completely optional.

 - You can enable/disable Gamry support by clicking the checkbox.
+    - If Gamry integration is enabled, Quincy will take longer to launch (as it needs to load **GamryCOM**).

 - For Gamry features to work, {{ APPLICATION_NAME }} needs to know where **GamryCOM** is.
 You can specify the executable location using the file dialog button.